media-admin/janecka/wp-content/plugins/media-cleaner/readme.txt

 == Changelog ==

+= 6.3.7 (2022/06/07) =
+* Fix: Better support for filters for filesystem scan (and a little optimization as well).
+* Fix: Better support for backgrounds/overlays in elementor.
+* Info: I am working hard on Media Cleaner.
+If you want to give me some love and motivation, write a simple and nice review [here](https://wordpress.org/support/plugin/media-cleaner/reviews/?rate=5#new-post).
+Thank you so much! 💖

+= 6.3.6 (2022/05/17) =
+* Fix: Support for Elementor background images.

+= 6.3.5 (2022/05/05) =
+* Fix: There were a few warnings related to undeclared arrays.
+* Add: Support for Metabox.
+* Info: New plugin the the family! 🎉 It is simply called Database Cleaner, and it aims to be... the best Database Cleaner!
+You can find it [here](https://wordpress.org/plugins/database-cleaner).

 = 6.3.4 (2022/04/29) =
 * Fix: Issue with Elementor.
 * Fix: Issue with JetEngine.
 * Add: Support for ACF Photo Gallery.
-* Info: New plugin the the family! 🎉 It is simply called Database Cleaner, and it aims to be... the best Database Cleaner!
-You can find it [here](https://wordpress.org/plugins/database-cleaner).
-* Info: I am working hard on Media Cleaner.
-If you want to give me some love and motivation, write a simple and nice review [here](https://wordpress.org/support/plugin/media-cleaner/reviews/?rate=5#new-post).
-Thank you so much! 💖

 = 6.3.2 (2022/03/22) =
 * Fix: Better support for WebP.